maja0000/topoftheweek/week-05.md

 Request methods :

-1) GET - The GET method requests a representation of the specified resource.
+1) GET - method requests a representation of the specified resource.
 Requests using GET should only retrieve data.

-2) POST - The POST method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server
+2) POST -  method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server

-3) DELETE - The DELETE method deletes the specified resource.
+3) DELETE - method deletes the specified resource.

-4) CONNECT - The CONNECT method establishes a tunnel to the server identified by the target resource.
+4) CONNECT -  method establishes a tunnel to the server identified by the target resource.

 # PROMISE